 Through this initiative, Dhillon Marty Foundation's goal is to contribute to raising awareness and investigating the different ways of development of humanity in the society, hence building dialogue in the society against radical and extremist manifestations.

-We will curate short reading material which will be given to the participants before the event.
 Participants are invited to register with us through the conference’s website.
 We will record and videotape our workshop.
 Along with a written report, the video material will be transcribed and edited as a short video of the highlights.
 It will be used as a leading material for the Identity session during State of the Community conference on September 12-13 at UNESCO in Paris.